Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.

 When intumescent paint is exposed to high levels of heat, such as the heat caused by a fire, it swells and chars.
 As the paint grows in thickness and produces a char, it becomes an insulating layer of protection and protects the structures underneath it.
 This can play a pivotal role in ensuring the building remains upright as it can effectively protect load bearing struts.

-While it is useful to learn the difference between passive and active fire protection, it is important to understand that both types of protection work together in unison.
+While it is useful to learn the difference between active and passive fire protection systems, it is important to understand that both types of protection work together in unison.
 Both active and passive fire systems are designed to work together, help save lives and protect a building.

 Active protection systems are usually designed to put a fire out, whereas passive systems support the active measures put in place by limiting the spread of a fire.
 When one system faults, the other system is in place to manage the fire.